Neuronnix/Projects/wordgame/README.md

-# Multiplayer Word Guessing Game -- _Work in Progress_
+# Multiplayer Word Guessing Game -- WIP

 An online hangman-type of game made using C++.